Enix: Company structure and affiliates

 During reports on the merger with Square, Takashi Oya of Deutsche Securities described Enix as "[outsourcing] game development and [having] few in-house creators" compared to Square's focus on internal development.
 At the time of the merger, Enix had two development divisions; one managing the Dragon Quest series led by Yuu Miyake, and a supervisory division made up of producers.
 Speaking in 1997, Quintet staff described their company as a "subcontractor" for Enix, being involved in its projects even when not acting as a publisher.
 Horii notably created Armor Project as a company to oversee Dragon Quest for Enix, with him comparing the relationship to that between an editor and an artist.
 Armor Project survived as an associate of Square Enix, growing into a larger entity over the years.

 Enix Webstar Network Technology (Beijing) Co., Ltd. was a company formed between Enix and Mauritius Webstar Inc. in 2001 to develop online and mobile phone games in China and, later, other parts of Asia.
 The subsidiary was carried over after the merger between Square and Enix, but was dissolved in 2005 after the establishment of Square Enix China.
 Digital Entertainment Academy Co., Ltd. was established as a partially owned subsidiary in 1991.
 Originally called Toshima Ku Hokkaido University, the school was founded to teach game development.

 Enix America Corporation was the corporation's first American localization subsidiary based in Redmond, Washington.
-It was organized after the release of Dragon Warrior by Nintendo of America in 1989.
-The subsidiary came into existence in 1990, but closed in November 1995 when the parent company decided to no longer release products in North America due to poor sales.
-One of the games they published, King Arthur & the Knights of Justice, was Enix's first and only North America exclusive game.
+It was established in 1989 after the release of Dragon Warrior by Nintendo of America in 1989.
+A notable member was Robert Jerauld, who left Nintendo to join Enix America Corporation as a game counselor before eventually becoming producer.
+While some titles met with commercial success, Jerauld noted that market saturation meant several localized releases saw low sales.
+One of the games published, King Arthur & the Knights of Justice, was Enix's first and only North America exclusive game: Jerauld recalled that he and others at the company wanted to branch into game development alongside publishing.
+Enix America Corp was ultimately shut down in November 1995 when the parent company decided to no longer release products in North America.
+Jerault later elaborated that Enix America Corporation's close was due to the combination of low North American sales, and Enix's re-evaluation of their publishing strategy as Nintendo prepared their next console.

 Enix America, Inc., Enix's last American localization subsidiary, was organized in 1999, and was based in Seattle, Washington.
 Paul Handelman, who was part of Enix America Corporation's staff, returned to lead Enix America, Inc. as president.
-The corporation was in existence until 2003, ceasing to exist after the merger with Square Co., Ltd. Several of Enix's localized games were published by other companies including Nintendo and Sony Computer Entertainment; the last was Dragon Warrior Monsters, which was through a publishing deal with Eidos.
+The corporation was in existence until 2003, ceasing to exist after the merger with Square Co., Ltd. Several of Enix's localized games were published by other companies including Nintendo and Sony Computer Entertainment.